Yves33/wxgpx/src/docs/README.md

 * Any file in the scripts folder named Startup.py will be executed immediately after program starts.

+* In order to import functions from other scripts, you have to keep the file `__init__.py` in the scripts folder.

+* Any script file starting with "lib" will be excluded from script list.

 * the script module gives you access to the following objects/commands:
 ```python
 gpx         # the array holding all values, with associated methods.